 2. Audience Targeting

 Podcasting excels in targeting niche audiences.
-Podcasts often cater to specific interests or industries, which means that brands can reach listeners who are already interested in their products or services.
-Whether your business focuses on health and wellness, technology, or finance, there's likely a podcast that aligns with your target demographic.
-Traditional media, on the other hand, often casts a wider net.
+Podcasts often cater to specific interests or industries, which means brands can reach listeners who are already interested in their products or services.
+Traditional media often casts a wider net.
 TV ads, for example, are broadcast to large audiences, many of whom may not be relevant to your brand.

 66% of respondents agree podcasts provide more in-depth discussions of a topic than other forms of media.
-64% of respondents agree podcasts cover topics not typically covered by traditional media.
+64% agree podcasts cover topics not typically covered by traditional media.

 Traditional media gives you reach.
 Podcasts give you relevance.